 How to Install Odoo on Ubuntu

-Odoo Community edition is available for Ubuntu for free, but you can switch to the Enterprise edition as needed.
+The Odoo Community edition is free for Ubuntu, but you can switch to the Enterprise edition as needed.

-This tutorial provides steps on installing Odoo 15 on Ubuntu 20.04 in a Python virtual environment.
+This tutorial shows how to install Odoo on Ubuntu in a Python virtual environment.

 How To Install Odoo on Ubuntu